WASH: Groundwater

 Groundwater provides critical freshwater supply, particularly in dry regions where surface water availability is limited.
 Globally, more than one-third of the water used originates from underground.
 In the mid-latitude arid and semi-arid regions lacking sufficient surface water supply from rivers and reservoirs, groundwater is critical for sustaining global ecology and meeting societal needs of drinking water and food production.
 The demand for groundwater is rapidly increasing with population growth, while climate change is imposing additional stress on water resources and raising the probability of severe drought occurrence.

 The anthropogenic effects on groundwater resources are mainly due to groundwater pumping and the indirect effects of irrigation and land use changes.

 Groundwater plays a central role in sustaining water supplies and livelihoods in sub-Saharan Africa.
 In some cases, groundwater is an additional water source that was not used previously.

+Reliance on groundwater is increasing in sub-Saharan Africa as development programs work towards improving water access and strengthening resilience to climate change.
+Lower-income areas typically install groundwater supplies without water quality treatment infrastructure or services.
+The assumption that untreated groundwater is typically suitable for drinking due to its relative microbiological safety compared to surface water underpins this practice, largely disregarding chemistry risks.
+Chemical contaminants occur widely in groundwater sources that are used for drinking but are not regularly monitored.
+Example priority parameters are fluoride, arsenic, nitrate, or salinity.